cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 ## Try making a Card

 Before we look at the code, let's use the visual tools of the Builder to create a Card.
-This will be helpful context when we get to "dev mode" later.
+This will be helpful context when we get to "Dev Mode" later.

 From the browser, click on the Profile icon in the left edge and choose "log in."
 This allows you to simulate being a logged-in user, and make changes to your own local data,